ls-ramos/chart-app/README.md

 A simple android app to give you more focus.

+# Execution

-Open this app with android studio to execute
+Open this app with android studio to execute.

+# Publish

+This app is publish in google play: https://play.google.com/store/apps/details?id=com.longynuss.chart&hl=pt_BR